 Requirements for Thesis Submission to AUS Archives

-The “Guide to Graduate Thesis Policies and Procedures” is available on iLearn Community > Office of Research and Graduate Studies (ORGS) > Office of Graduate Studies Policies & Procedures.
+The “Guide to Graduate Thesis Policies and Procedures” is available on iLearn Community > Office of Graduate Studies (OGS) > Office of Graduate Studies Policies & Procedures.

 – One copy will stay unbound and will be classified in the Archives collection.

 – Second copy will be bound and will be classified in the Library’s Reference collection.

 - Submit an electronic copy of the thesis (PDF format) on a CD.
 The PDF version should contain all required front and back matter as listed in the “AUS Guide to Writing and Formatting Graduate Theses” as well as an unsigned version of the “Approval Signature Form”.